NASPA

 How are proposals reviewed and selected?

-The NASPA Annual Conference is distinctive in that each program is first reviewed by 3-4 professionals in the field.
+Each program is first reviewed by 3-4 professionals in the field.
 Program reviewers are matched to your proposal based on your program content and their expertise.
 Reviewers provide feedback in the form of comments that will help you strengthen your program.

 Final decisions are made by the Conference Leadership Committee, taking into account representation of the conference focus areas, coverage of the content areas included the NASPA Annual Conference, and inclusion of material suited to different professional levels and professionals at different types of institutions.